A Generative Model for Disentangling Galaxy Photometric Parameters: Results

 \section{Results}

 To evaluate whether our autoencoder is capable of learning meaningful representations of galaxy images, we first assessed its ability to reconstruct diverse examples from \texttt{GalSim}.
-We prepared 1000 simulated galaxy samples, split into a train-to-test ratio of 10:1.
+We prepared 10000 simulated galaxy samples, split into a train-to-test ratio of 10:1.
 Each input image was generated by randomly sampling a realistic range of galaxy parameters, including total flux, half-light radius (arcsec), Sérsic index, ellipticity, position angle (degrees), and central coordinates $(x, y)$ in pixel space (see Table~\ref{tab:galsim_parameters}).
-Figure~\ref{fig:reconstruction} shows a selection of original inputs (top row) along with their reconstructions (bottom row).
+Figure~\ref{fig:reconstruction} shows a selection of the original input (top row) along with their reconstructions (bottom row).
 The reconstructions closely preserve key visual and structural features of galaxies—such as shape, orientation, and brightness distribution—demonstrating that the model has learned an effective representation of the input images.

 To evaluate whether our autoencoder learns physically meaningful representations of galaxy properties, we focused on two key parameters: total flux and half-light radius.
+These two parameters were specifically chosen as total flux is a global property which must be inferred as the limited image means that the total flux is cut off, hence being a metric for how well our model can predict a value from limited data, and half-light radius is key for morphological scale length.
+We choose these two most significant parameter of variations as an proof-of-concept of our method, and the framework can be extended to other parameters.
 Using controlled datasets generated with \texttt{GalSim}, we independently varied each parameter across a fixed range while holding the others constant.
-When encoding these images, we observed strong, nearly linear correlations between total flux and the first latent dimension $z_1$, and between half-light radius and the second latent dimension $z_2$, as shown in Figure \ref{fig:latent_corr}.
-These results suggest that the autoencoder has learned to disentangle and internally represent both flux and size as distinct, interpretable axes in its latent space.
+When encoding these images, we observed strong, nearly linear correlations between total flux and the first latent dimension $z_1$, as shown in Figure \ref{fig:latent_corr}.
+However, qualitative observation of the half-light radius and the second latent dimension $z_2$ suggests that there is systematic error where the second latent dimension consistently overestimates normalised HLR.
+Despite this, it still shows a significant correlation, with the $R^2$ value of the graph being 0.901.
+In all, these results suggest that the autoencoder has learned to disentangle and internally represent both flux and size as distinct, interpretable axes in its latent space.